Sahil-Dash/Media-Player/README.md

 # Media-Player
-This is a Simple Project for playing musics
+This is a Simple Project for playing musics in website browser Techs used :- React,Flask and mongodb(compass)